 The Planetary Weather Research and Forecasting (planetWRF) Model

 The Planetary Weather Research and Forecasting model (planetWRF) is an open-source general purpose numerical model for planetary atmospheres research.
 This portal for access to planetWRF is maintained by Ashima Research.
 The planetary model is based on the terrestrial Weather Research and Forecasting (WRF) model developed at the National Center for Atmospheric Research (NCAR).
-A paper describing the PlanetWRF model was published late in 2007, and is available here.
-The planetWRF source code is available here.
+The original planetWRF model (V184.108.40.206) description paper describes a version of planetWRF based on NCAR WRFV3.0.1.
+The current planetWRF source code (V3.3.1) is based on NCAR WRFV3.3.1.
+The heritage planetWRFV220.127.116.11 is also available.
 The planetWRF system is now also the basis of a Data Assimilation system that can be downloaded at marsclimatecenter.com.

 WRF is a highly modular and written to take advantage of modern, high-speed, massively parallel computers, such as the NASA Pleiades Supercomputer, but flexible enough to also run on a Mac laptop computer.
 WRF is used for a variety of applications in research on terrestrial micro- and meso-scale meteorology and in weather forecasting via data assimilation.